lectorjs/lector/CONTRIBUTING.md

 # Contributor's guide

-Before you start, consider taking a look at the [documentation](https://lector.pages.dev/docs).
-It will give you a good understanding of the project and can help you understand the context of your contributions.
+This page contains information about reporting issues, as well as some tips and guidelines useful for open source contributors.
+Before you start, consider taking a look at the Lector's [documentation](https://lector.pages.dev/docs); it will provide a good understanding of the project and can help you understand the context of your contributions.

 ## How to contribute